 Many of the better restaurants flank the touristy but still quite fun Market Square, an open-air pedestrian plaza spanning a couple of blocks and set right in the center of the city - the square hosts an extremely popular Market Square Farmers' Market on Saturdays as well as many festivals and seasonal events.
 Good dining options on Market Square include Stock & Barrel (35 Market Square, 865-766-2075), which specializes in small-batch bourbons and other fine whiskies, along with craft beers and pretty sensational burgers (they're prodigious - try the Farmhouse, with barrel-aged cheddar, Benton's bacon, tomatoes, onion, garlic aioli, and a fried egg); and Tupelo Honey Cafe (1 Market Square, 865-522-0004), a local branch of the Asheville-based modern Southern restaurant that now has several locations throughout the South.

 It's a favorite spot for brunch.
-The Italian restaurant and wine bar Oodles Uncorked (18 Market Square, 865-521-0600) is also very good, with a nice-size list of vinos and consistently tasty pasta, panini sandwiches, and the like.
+The restaurant and wine bar Uncorked (20 Market Square, 865-521-0600) is also very good, with a nice-size list of vinos and consistently tasty food.

 Typical goodness from the food menu includes country ham croquettes with Muddy Pond Sorghum mustard, and Shelton Farm cornmeal-crusted Mississippi catfish with Falls Mill grits, house-cured tasso ham, and Red Truck Farm Tennessee chow chow remoulade.
 Farther south on Gay Street and set inside a glamorous old former jewelry store, Sapphire (428 S. Gay St., 865-637-8181) is another Knoxville hot spot, specializing in fine wines by the glass, cocktails, and small-plates eating - pulled pork nachos, shrimp ceviche, cheese-and-charcuterie plates, and so on.

 In Knoxville's Old City neighborhood, restaurants and bars line the blocks of Central Street and intersecting Jackson Avenue.
-Open daily (except on Sundays) from 7 am until 1 pm, OliBea (119 S. Central St., 865-200-5450) serves extraordinarily tasty brunches with a locavore approach.
+Open daily from 7 am until 1 pm (8 am to 2 pm on weekends), OliBea (119 S. Central St., 865-200-5450) serves extraordinarily tasty brunches with a locavore approach.
 This sunny and casual cafe (beware that it can get crowded, especially on Saturdays) changes its menu regularly but serves fresh juices and great coffee and such notable fare as the Tennessee Benedict, comprising a biscuit, local ham, poached eggs, mashed potatoes, and Hollandaise, and a few Mexican favorites, too, including the carnitas tostada with confit Cheshire pork shoulder, frijoles, queso fresco, eggs, and salsa roja.

 Knoxville Cafe Culture

 Given Knoxville's sizable student population, strong arts scene, and growing appreciation for artisan eats and drinks, it's no surprise that the city has some first-rate indie coffeehouses.
 In Old City, there are a couple of nice spots, including Remedy Coffee (125 W. Jackson Ave., 865-335-0967).
-It's a great all-day option, open until 10 pm most nights and (and 11 on Fridays and Saturdays).
+It's a great all-day option, open until 7 pm most nights and (and midnight on Fridays).
 With tall exposed-brick walls, comfy lounge chairs, a cozy upper loft area, great workspaces (tables, outlets, fast Wi-Fi), Remedy serves high-quality java, using traditional brewing, Chemex, and French press options, and serving Intelligentsia Direct Trade coffee.

-On the west side of town, another excellent source of top-notch coffee is Blue Mason Coffeehouse (2920 Sutherland Ave., 865-560-6925), a bright and cheerful little place with a compact but comfy seating area and a contemporary feel.
-Iced chai, cold brew, hot cocoa, and other drinks are served, plus, of course, excellent locally roasted coffee.
+On the west side of town, another excellent source of top-notch coffee is Third Creek Coffee (2920 Sutherland Ave., 865-333-4915), a bright and cheerful little place with a compact but comfy seating area and a contemporary feel.
 It's close to the Knoxville City Greenways trail and park system, making it a popular spot with bikers, runners, and other enjoying the greenery west of downtown.